Darkness (Eminem song): Music video

 On January 17, 2020, a music video of the song was released on Eminem's YouTube channel.
 The video follows the same plot as the lyrics.
 The first two verses alternate between showing Eminem in a dark room wearing a hoodie and an unidentified person in a hotel room wearing the same hoodie, surrounded by alcohol and ammunition.
 At the beginning of the third verse, the person takes off the hood and reveals himself to be Stephen Paddock, the man behind the Las Vegas shooting, before opening fire on the concert-goers from the hotel window.
 As police try to break into his room, the shooter trains his sidearm at the front door, before he then shoots himself in the head.

 The video ends with overlapping news feeds regarding gun violence, and the closing message: "When will it end?
 When enough people care.
 Register to vote at vote.gov.
 Make your voice heard and help change the gun laws in America."

-As of March 2025, the music video has over 65 million views.

 Reactions and responses

 "Darkness" has received mixed responses from music critics and other commentators given its explicit content.
 U.S. news service The Atlantic stated in an article that it can be alternately assessed as glorifying gun violence and also as fighting against it.
 With journalist Spencer Kornhaber arguing that Eminem's deliberate embodying of the mass shooter's point-of-view throughout "Darkness" made it ethically flawed overall, the publication highlighted a negative social context given that "the internet rewards audiovisual spectacle" and thus reenacting crimes in a dramatic fashion has nuanced effects.

-Commentary on Billboard.com described the release as "powerful" and also labeled Eminem with the title of a "Rap God".
-CNN.com published an article regarding the song as "a poignant call for expanded gun control", noting the broader context of the artist's "outspoken" past ventures into U.S. politics.
+Commentary on Billboard described the release as "powerful" and also labeled Eminem with the title of a "Rap God".
+CNN published an article regarding the song as "a poignant call for expanded gun control", noting the broader context of the artist's "outspoken" past ventures into U.S. politics.
 This has included criticizing the invasion of Iraq and other violent actions undertaken by then President George W. Bush in the 2000s.

 Analyzing the music video specifically, its filmmaking style has been described as "realistic" and involving a production that appears "disturbing for some viewers".